Firewalls for Freedom

 THE SOLUTIONS:

 • Build a firewall for freedom: At the state and municipal level, Massachusetts officials can defend against the use of local resources for the Trump administration’s politically motivated prosecutions and enforcement.
-The Massachusetts Attorney General’s Office can issue guidance and training to affirm and enforce these state and local firewalls for freedom.

 • Protect free expression: To protect people exercising their right to protest and peacefully assemble, the governor and mayors should minimize unwarranted federal surveillance of ordinary people by adopting enhanced privacy and civil rights protections at police information-sharing “fusion centers” and other intelligence programs — including those which have been used to monitor and target people expressing their First Amendment rights.
 Separately, the Legislature should pass legislation to stem the tide of book bans, and adopt critical protections for the journalists who keep all of us informed.